gca-research-group/tee-compartimentalisation-study-case/README.md

 The sequence diagram in Figure 4 details the operations involved.
 This diagram illustrates how the integration process requests data from a digital service (e.g., the Store Service).

 ![Sequence Diagram of the Read Operation](./figs/read.png)

+*Figure 4.
+Operations to implement the read action for requesting data from a digital service.*

 The reading action starts when the `read()` operation (1) in the integration process (`exePrc`) is invoked, receiving as a parameter the digital service identifier `srvId`, which specifies the service from which data must be read (e.g., the ID of the `Store Service`).
 This invocation triggers a sequence of operations to complete the *read* action: